Where to get a nexus letter:

-Doctors who write nexus letters and other medical opinions for Veterans’ VA disability claims can list their name here on this site for free.
-The site is maintained by psychologist Todd Finnerty, Psy.D., but Dr. Finnerty does not necessarily endorse any doctor who is listed here and he has not evaluated their services or credentials.
+Doctors who write nexus letters and other medical opinions for Veterans’ VA disability claims can list their name and information on Nexus Letters dot com (this site) for free.
+Nexus Letters dot com is maintained by psychologist Todd Finnerty, Psy.D., but Dr. Finnerty does not necessarily endorse any doctor who is listed here and he has not evaluated their services or credentials.

 Nexus letter doctors near me